peachpiecompiler/peachpie-docs/docs/net/type-system.md

-This article provides an overview of the features that allow passing objects between .NET (assuming C#) and PHP code, and the expected behavior of such scenarios.
+# CLR vs. PHP types

+This article provides information on how the runtime treats .NET types.
+In result, with respect to this specification, it is possible to pass values between .NET (assuming `C#`) and `PHP` code implicitly, without a need of marshalling or an additional conversions.

 ## Type System

-Following table shows compatible C# types and corresponding PHP type.
-Types from the left column should are consumed by PHP runtime transparently.
+Following table shows compatible .NET types and corresponding PHP type:

-CLR | PHP | PHP Features
+.NET | PHP | PHP Features
 --- | --- | ---
 PhpValue\* | mixed |
 bool | boolean |